 On April 6, 2004, the University of Connecticut women’s basketball team under coach Geno Auriemma made national history after defeating their fiercest rival, the University of Tennessee, in the NCAA National Championship in New Orleans.
 For the Lady Huskies, the 70 – 61 victory marked their 3rd straight year of taking home the national title.
 It was also the team’s 5th national championship overall, and their fourth won in the past five years.

-If that weren’t enough cause for celebration, the women’s victory was compounded by the fact that the UConn men’s basketball team, led by Emeka Okafor and coached by Jim Calhoun, had also won the national championship the night before, beating Georgia Tech 82 – 73.
-It was the first time in the history of NCAA Division I basketball that the same school won both the men’s and women’s titles in the same year, and an undeniable high point in the history of Connecticut sports.
+As incredible as the Lady Huskies’ “three-peat” was, the UConn community had even more reason to celebrate after the win in New Orleans.
+The night before, the UConn men’s basketball team, led by senior Emeka Okafor and coached by Jim Calhoun, had won their national championship, beating Georgia Tech 82 – 73 in San Antonio .
+It was the men’s second championship in six years.
+The dual victories marked the first time in the history of NCAA Division I basketball that the same school had won both the men’s and women’s titles in the same year, marking an undeniable high point in the history of Connecticut sports.

 Richard Veilleux, “Twin National Championships Are A First In Division I Basketball,” UConn Advance

 “UConn men and women both won national titles 10 years ago,” New Haven Register